'We are coming after you:' Tulsa-area authorities announce racketeering, pandering charges after busting illicit parlors in 'Operation Velvet Fury'

 “The number of people involved … and the number of people who were shop owners and the sheer number of people who were facilitating and allowing these shops to run and advertise freely, that was a surprise,” Brasher said.
 “It was a shock to have that many people involved in this.”

-In Gregg's case, Broken Arrow police alleged he held "social" events at restaurants in Tulsa for men to meet girls in order to begin "sugar daddy" arrangements with them.
-They also claim he operated a website called "Girlfriend Academy," offering tips and coaching services for prospective "sugar daddies."
+In Gregg’s case, Broken Arrow police allege that he held “social” events at restaurants in Tulsa for men to meet women in order to begin “sugar daddy” arrangements with them.
+They also claim he operated a website called “Girlfriend Academy,” offering tips and coaching services for prospective “sugar daddies.”

-A client told police that Gregg would "begin to groom" women who worked as waitstaff in restaurants when they talked about needing money.
-He would tell them how much they could make if they became sex workers.
-A message Gregg reportedly sent on Discord in July expressed frustration at being "cut out," writing "If these f---ers will not hire me and pay me to find them a sugar baby, but prefer to just loot my harem, that's not gonna happen again."
+A client told police that Gregg would “begin to groom” women who worked as waiters in restaurants when they talked about needing money and he would tell them how much they could make if they became sex workers, according to an affidavit.
+A message Gregg reportedly sent on Discord in July expressed frustration at being “cut out” by clients, writing that if these men “will not hire me and pay me to find them a sugar baby, but prefer to just loot my harem, that’s not gonna happen again,” the document states.

-One of the messages from Johnson warns Discord server participants against publicizing their activity, writing: "Golden rules are, contact girl, get rate, go see girl, have fun, pay girl, leave."
-Authorities said they believed he had obtained or was about to obtain an apartment for use by a "select group who paid a monthly fee" for access, plus charges for specific times they used the room for transactions.
+One of the messages from Johnson warns Discord server participants against publicizing their activity, writing: “Golden rules are, contact girl, get rate, go see girl, have fun, pay girl, leave,” the affidavit states.
+Authorities said they believe he had obtained or was about to obtain an apartment for use by a “select group who paid a monthly fee” for access, plus charges for specific times they used the room for transactions.

-Rodriguez, the alleged owner of Barbie's who lives in Texas, reportedly picked up proceeds in Tulsa each month.
-She and Johnson spoke on Discord in March about which girls they considered "management material" and she told another person in May, "I screen every single client and check every single reference" after one expressed skepticism of a client.
+Rodriguez, who lives in Texas, reportedly picked up proceeds in Tulsa each month.
+She and Johnson spoke on Discord in March about which of the sex workers they considered “management material,” and she told another person in May, “I screen every single client and check every single reference” after one expressed skepticism of a client, the affidavit says.

 “Operating in the shadows, these individuals have participated in acts that have enabled this industry,” Attorney General Mike Hunter said.
 “There’s also, as a component of this, drug smuggling, robbery, sexual assault.
 Those are only a handful of the horrific crimes that emanate from these networks.
 This can never be tolerated in the state.”